MeghanaShetty93/Create_Invite_List/README.md

 calculate_distance.py : calculate the distance between the customers location and dublin office using great_circle distance formula.
 InviteList.txt : final sorted list containing Names and User Id of the cuatomers to be invited.

+To execute :
+1. Download and install anaconda (https://docs.anaconda.com/anaconda/install/)
+2. Download all the files into a folder
+3. To execute the code run create_invite_list.py which will call other files and create the output file.